 $100,000 available for innovative market-based solutions to natural resource issues benefitting U.S. National Forests and Grasslands

-- To provide real world solutions that satisfy the multiple goals of forest health, sustainable use, and economic development, including job creation.
+- To develop and launch market-based solutions that satisfy multiple goals of forest health, sustainable use, and economic development, including job creation.

 - To stimulate creative thinking to address problems and identify opportunities that benefit the National Forests and Grasslands.

 - To encourage design and develop interdisciplinary approaches to address complex natural resource challenges.